Bertik23/llvm-project/llvm/tools/llvm-lsp/README.md

      */
     pipeline: string;
     /**
-     * The number of the pass in the pipeline after which to return the IR.
+     * The number of the pass in the pipeline before which to return the IR.
      */
     passnumber: uinteger;
     /**